HiFiveJazz/dicom/README.md

 - [Contact](#contact)

 ## Introduction

-## Introduction
+This project is a proof of concept for Bioengineering 193 at UC San Diego.
+It demonstrates a basic Peer-to-Peer blockchain messaging system, similar to how Radiologists transfer DICOM files.
+By implementing a blockchain system, we aim to enhance cybersecurity for Radiologists.

-This project demonstrates a simple client-server application for sending text files over a network.
+This project creates a basic client-server application for sending text files over a network with a ledger system similar to that of Bitcoin.
 The server, written in Python, can send a text file to a client, which receives and displays the content.
 The instructions below will guide you through setting up and running the project on two computers: one acting as the server and the other as the client.

 The project is divided into several steps: